Neutron star: Spin-down

 Over time, neutron stars slow, as their rotating magnetic fields in effect radiate energy associated with the rotation; older neutron stars may take several seconds for each revolution.
-This is called spin down.
+This is called spin-down.
 The rate at which a neutron star slows its rotation is usually constant and very small.

 The periodic time (P) is the rotational period, the time for one rotation of a neutron star.
 The spin-down rate, the rate of slowing of rotation, is then given the symbol $\dot{P}$ (P-dot), the derivative of P with respect to time.
 It is defined as periodic time increase per unit time; it is a dimensionless quantity, but can be given the units of s⋅s^{−1} (seconds per second).

-The spin-down rate (P-dot) of neutron stars usually falls within the range of ×10^−22 to ×10^−9 s⋅s^{−1}, with the shorter period (or faster rotating) observable neutron stars usually having smaller P-dot.
-As a neutron star ages, its rotation slows (as P increases); eventually, the rate of rotation will become too slow to power the radio-emission mechanism, so radio emission from the neutron star no longer can be detected.
+The spin-down rate (P-dot) of neutron stars usually falls within the range of ×10^−22 to ×10^−9 s⋅s^{−1}, with the shorter-period (or faster-rotating) observable neutron stars usually having smaller P-dot.
+As a neutron star ages, its rotation slows (P increases); eventually, the rate of rotation will become too slow to power the radio-emission mechanism, so radio emission from the neutron star can no longer be detected.

-P and P-dot allow minimum magnetic fields of neutron stars to be estimated.
+P and P-dot allow lower bounds on magnetic fields of neutron stars to be estimated.
 P and P-dot can be also used to calculate the characteristic age of a pulsar, but gives an estimate which is somewhat larger than the true age when it is applied to young pulsars.

 P and P-dot can also be combined with neutron star's moment of inertia to estimate a quantity called spin-down luminosity, which is given the symbol $\dot{E}$ (E-dot).
 It is not the measured luminosity, but rather the calculated loss rate of rotational energy that would manifest itself as radiation.
-For neutron stars where the spin-down luminosity is comparable to the actual luminosity, the neutron stars are said to be "rotation powered".
+For neutron stars where the spin-down luminosity is comparable to the actual luminosity, the neutron stars are said to be "rotation-powered".
 The observed luminosity of the Crab Pulsar is comparable to the spin-down luminosity, supporting the model that rotational kinetic energy powers the radiation from it.
-With neutron stars such as magnetars, where the actual luminosity exceeds the spin-down luminosity by about a factor of one hundred, it is assumed that the luminosity is powered by magnetic dissipation, rather than being rotation powered.
+With neutron stars such as magnetars, where the actual luminosity exceeds the spin-down luminosity by about a factor of 100, it is assumed that the luminosity is powered by magnetic dissipation, rather than being rotation-powered.

 P and P-dot can also be plotted for neutron stars to create a P–P-dot diagram.
 It encodes a tremendous amount of information about the pulsar population and its properties, and has been likened to the Hertzsprung–Russell diagram in its importance for neutron stars.